 - The repayment process of this loan is handled through the Accounts Receivable Office.
 They are available at 414-229-4914 or in Mitchell Hall room 295 for any questions.

-- Students offered a Federal Nursing Loan must complete a promissory note each time a new loan is accepted.
+- Students offered a Federal Nursing Loan must complete additional disclosures and a promissory note each time a new loan is accepted.
 Students must first accept the loan via their PAWS account before promissory notes become available for completion.

 Minority Teacher Loan